On some orthogonalization schemes in Tensor Train format: Orthogonalization schemes

 \section{Orthogonalization schemes}

-In the following sections, we describe the classical orthogonalization kernels, we propose their extensions to TT-vectors and we discuss their numerical stability comparing it with the theoretical results of classical matrix computation.
+In the following sections, we describe the classical orthogonalization kernels and we propose their extensions to the TT-format.
+The input of all the orthogonalization kernels in TT-format is $\set{A}$ a set of TT-vectors and an accuracy $\delta\in\R_+$ for the TT-round function.

+In addition, we discuss the theoretical results for the loss of orthogonality in the classical matrix computation.